 And as for our gas tanks, the pot of gold for just about any alternative oil-producing technology company, MacDonald adds, “Yes, we can see bio-oil going into our vehicles.”

 (source: Business London)

 From farm fields to lumber mills, a portable plant from Agri-Therm Inc. is ready to eat up the waste and spit out the oil.
 Jennifer ...

-Agri-Therm Inc. is a Canadian company dedicated to developing, manufacturing and marketing portable and stationary equipment for the...
+Agri-Therm Inc. is a Canadian company dedicated to developing portable and stationary equipment for the production of biooil and...